subhamsubedi1943/Emotion-Recognition-in-Sarcastic-Statements-NLP/readme.md

 ## Annotation of MUStARD++

-Column	Description
-Sarcasm	0 or 1 indicating the presence or absence of sarcasm Sarcasm_Type	If sarcastic, indicates the type of sarcasm, else None Implicit_Emotion	The perceived hidden emotion associated with an instance Explicit_Emotion	The surface emotion associated with an instance Valence	Level of pleasantness (1-9)
+Sarcasm	0 or 1 indicating the presence or absence of sarcasm\
+Sarcasm_Type	If sarcastic, indicates the type of sarcasm, else None\
+Implicit_Emotion	The perceived hidden emotion associated with an instance\
+Explicit_Emotion	The surface emotion associated with an instance\
+Valence	Level of pleasantness (1-9)\
 Arousal	Level of perceived intensity (1-9)
-6.1.1 Key Features Used
+## Key Features Used
 Utterance: The text of the target utterance to classify.
 Context: A list of utterances (in chronological order) preceding the target utterance.
 Each sentence is annotated for both implicit and explicit emotions.
 The implicit emotion of an utterance is determined with the help of context, while the explicit emotion is determined directly from the utterance itself, without requiring external knowledge.